Why Sinéad O'Connor's 1992 'Saturday Night Live' appearance was 'like a canceling'

 As recounted in the documentary, O'Connor was actually in high spirits when she left the stage.
 "She was so happy," Elaine Schock, the musician's publicist at the time, remembers.
 "She had pulled this off.
 I had gone into the dressing room after her, and I said 'I can't get you out of this.'
 And she said, 'You know what?
 I don't want you to.'"

-In her 2021 memoir, Rememberings, O'Connor also commented on the quiet that enveloped the studio.
+In her 2021 memoir, Rememberings, O'Connor commented on the quiet that enveloped the studio.
 "When I walk backstage, literally not a human being is in sight.
 All doors have closed.
 Everyone has vanished.
 Including my own manager, who locks himself in his room for three days and unplugs his phone."

 But in that silence, O'Connor also admitted to feeling a sense of victory.
 "A lot of people say or think that tearing up the pope's photo derailed my career," she wrote.
 "I feel that having a number-one record derailed my career and my tearing the photo put me back on the right track.
 I had to make my living performing live again.
 And that's what I was born for.
 I wasn't born to be a pop star."

 Watch a clip from Nothing Compares below